Common Cauda Equina Syndrome Test Methods

 What Happens When Cauda Equina is Diagnosed?

 When cauda equina syndrome is confirmed, this is considered to be a medical emergency.
 Immediate surgical intervention is required to decompress the affected nerves and prevent further damage; the sooner this surgery is performed, the better the outcome for the patient.
-Post-surgery, patients may require physical rehabilitation, pain management and potentially long-term care, depending on the severity of the condition.
+After surgery, patients may require physical rehabilitation, pain management and potentially long-term care, depending on the severity of the condition.

 This is why it is so important that these tests are carried out promptly and correctly.
-If a patient is showing red flag symptoms of cauda equina syndrome and they are not checked correctly, they will not receive the treatment they need - potentially leading to lifelong sensory and motor deficits, chronic severe pain, and issues with bladder and bowel dysfunction.
+If a patient is showing red flag symptoms of cauda equina syndrome and they are not checked correctly, they will not receive the treatment they need - potentially leading to lifelong sensory and motor deficits, chronic severe pain, and bladder and bowel dysfunction.

 If you have developed cauda equina syndrome and believe that your doctors failed to properly assess your symptoms at the right time, causing the diagnosis to be delayed or missed, you may be able to make a medical negligence claim - especially if it can be shown that these delays have led to further health complications or permanent damage.

 At JMW Solicitors, we have a wealth of experience dealing with cauda equina syndrome negligence claims and can provide expert guidance and support.
-To learn more, contact us on 0345 872 6666,or complete our online contact form and we will get in touch with you about making a cauda equina syndrome claim.
+To learn more, contact us on 0345 872 6666, or complete our online contact form and we will get in touch with you about making a cauda equina syndrome claim.